ng-Classic/ng-classic/docs/TRIAGE_AND_LABELS.md

 ### `action: rerun CI at HEAD`
 * _**Who adds it:** Any team member._
-* _**Who removes it:** The Angular ClassicBot, once it triggers the CI rerun._
+* _**Who removes it:** The Angular Classic Bot, once it triggers the CI rerun._

-This label can be added to instruct the Angular ClassicBot to rerun the CI jobs for the PR at latest HEAD of the branch it targets.
+This label can be added to instruct the Angular Classic Bot to rerun the CI jobs for the PR at latest HEAD of the branch it targets.